-\$1.00 each; 10% discount on 10 or more of same title; 20% discount on 50 or more of same title; please inquire on orders of 500 or more.
 (Packets include Study Guides, selected reprints, and appropriate Special Publications and books.)

-Quantity Quantity I The Parent as Sex Educator V Sexual Attitudes, Values and Sex Education \$7.30.
-Behaviors \$16.90.
-Homosexuality Concepts of Sexuality \$9.70.
-VI Sex Education in a School #G03 #G04 III Education for Human Sexual- Setting \$16.00. #G04 Female Sexual Responses ity: The Role of the Profes- sional \$20.40.
-VII Homosexuality \$6.00. #G05 Premarital Sexual IV Sexuality in Adolescents and VIII Sex Education for the Standards Young Adults \$13.30.
-Handicapped \$11.65. #G06 3 Pregnancy and the . #607 Post-Delivery Period REPRINTS #60/ has been discontinued: It is replaced by #SP 4. #G08 Sexuality and the Life A full list of reprints available from SIECUS is included in our catalog.
-The new discounts Cycle: A Broad Concept on reprints are: 10% on 10 or more of the same or assorted titles: 20% on 50 or more of the of Sexuality same or assorted titles; 25% on 500 or more of the same or assorted titles.
-Minimum order on #G09 ,, reprints is 9 \$5.00.
-The Sex Educator and Moral Values Sexual Encounters Between Adults and Children #G12 Sexual Life in the Later Years #G13 Concerns of Parents about Sex Education 511 ECUS Associates receive 10% discount #G14 Teenage Pregnancy: on all SIECUS publications.
-Prevention and Treatment hly SIECUS Report, Vol. III SPECIAL PUBLICATIONS (beginn (beginning September, 1974; subscriptions on volume basis only). ☐ one year individual: \$9.00; \$10.50 Canadian and other foreign Quantity one year institutional: \$15.00 #SP3 Resource Guide in Sex Ed- l l • ŭ #3F3 ucation for the Mentally Re- Mail to: Behavioral Publications, 72 Fifth Avenue, New York, NY 10011. tarded Single copy \$2.00; Total amount of order \$ 2-9 copies, deduct 10%; 10 or I am enclosing \$ Please bill me \(\pi\).
-Please send me a full listing of more copies, deduct 20%. #SP4 Film Resources for Sex Ed- SIECUS publications □.
-Orders under \$5.00 must be accompanied by remit- ucation \$3.95. tance and any orders not accompanied by remittance are subject to postage #SP5 Sex, Love and Intimacy- and handling charges.
+Quantity

+I The Parent as Sex Educator \$7.30.
+V Sexual Attitudes, Values and Behaviors \$16.90.
+1[Concepts of Sexuality \$9.70.
+Education for Human Sexual- VI Sex Education in a School Setting \$16.00. ity: The Role of the Profes- sional \$20.40.
+VII Homosexuality \$6.00.
+[V Sexuality in Adolescents and Young Adults \$13.30.
+VI0 Sex Education for the Handicapped \$11.65.

+REPRINTS

+A full list of reprints available from SIECUS is included in our catalog.
+The new discounts on reprints are: 10% on 10 or more of the same or assorted titles; 20% on 50 or more of the same or assorted titles.
+Minimum order on reprints is \$5.00.

+SIECUS Associates receive 10% discount on all SIECUS publications.

+Please enter my subscription to the bi-monthly SIECUS Report, Vol. III (beginning September, 1974; subscriptions on volume basis only).

+□ one year individual: \$9.00; \$10.50 Canadian and other foreign

+□ one year institutional: \$15.00; \$16.50 Canadian and other foreign

+Mail to: Behavioral Publications, 72 Fifth Avenue, New York, NY 10011.
+Total amount of order \$

+I am enclosing \$, Please bill me D. Please send me a full listing of SIECUS publications D. Orders under \$5.00 must be accompanied by remittance and any orders not accompanied by remittance are subject to postage and handling charges.
 Foreign remittances must be paid in U.S. currency.
-Whose Life Styles? \$3.95.
-All price es are subject to change with out notice. #SP6 Developing Community Ac- 1 , ceptance of Sex Education Name for the Mentally Retarded 1 (DI
+All prices are subject to change without notice.

+Name

-(Please print)
+Address (Please print)

-.State

-Zipcode.
+City State Zipcode